Home / packaging / finishes / gloss

 How Does a Gloss Finish Differ From Matte and Soft-Touch Finishes?

-Gloss maximizes specular reflection and perceived color fidelity; matte reduces specular reflection to lower glare and reveals surface texture; soft-touch replaces high-friction tactile response for a velvety feel while typically reducing sheen.
+Gloss maximizes specular reflection and perceived color fidelity; matte reduces specular reflection to lower glare and reveals surface texture; soft-touch finishes create a velvety, high-friction feel while typically reducing sheen.
 Practical consequences: glossy surfaces emphasize imagery and withstand abrasion better when properly formulated; matte surfaces improve legibility and mask fingerprints but show scuffs more visibly; soft-touch coatings change tactile perception and may lower slip, affecting packing and stacking.
 Hybrid approaches, such as full matte with spot gloss or satin base with spot highlight, combine effects to meet both visual and tactile requirements.